thiagoufg/expose/expose-windows-macos-applescript.md

 # Exposé for MacOS

-Step 1: Create the Swift Script
+Step 1: Create the script
-1. Open a code editor and type the script that you can find at the end of this page.
+1. Open any text editor and paste the code that you can find at the end of this page.
 2. Save it in your `Documents` folder as `expose.swift`
 3. (Optional) If you want to test this script, run it with the command bellow (but you don't need to do this right now):
    ```bash